TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Linkhandler/Index.rst

 LinkHandlerInterface can be implemented to create custom LinkHandlers.

-Most LinkHandlers cannot receive additional configuration, they are marked as :php:`@internal` and contains neither hooks nor events.
+Most LinkHandlers cannot receive additional configuration, they are marked as :php:`@internal` and contain neither hooks nor events.
 They are therefore of interest to Core developers only.

 There are the following LinkHandlers: